Polyneue/behance-api/docs/API.md

 #### opts
 Type: `Object`
-To see a list of options, see [Creatives to Follow Endpoint](https://www.behance.net/dev/api/endpoints/9)
+For a list of options, see [Creatives to Follow Endpoint](https://www.behance.net/dev/api/endpoints/9)

+---

 ### Creative Fields Endpoint
 Retrieves all Creative Fields in two groups, all fields (in 'fields') and popular ones (in 'popular')